Stationary broken parity states in active matter models: The models of Section as spurious gradient dynamics

 with

 As in the general derivation the constant $F_1$ remains undetermined since the adjoint linear equation only contains first and second derivatives of $\delta\phi^\dagger $.
-However, owing to the double integral in Eq.~\eqref{eq:apfc_pol} $\delta P^\dagger$ occurs by itself and we must then choose
+However, owing to the double integral in Eq.~\eqref{eq:apfc_pol} $\delta P^\dagger$ occurs by itself which then determines $F_2$.
+In particular, the adjoint zero eigenvector solves the adjoint linear problem